 Yet the majority of skin cancer can be prevented by avoiding too much exposure to ultraviolet (UV) rays from the sun.

 Ethnographic User Research

-Our initial sketch consisted of a contact sensor at the heel of the foot to ensure that the user was currently standing on the flip-flop, a UV sensor in the center of the shoe logo, a haptic motor underneath, and (suggested by Christine), a peltier under the first layer of the flip-flop.
-This design closely matches the final iteration of Flip-Fluv.
-The exception was that we decided to design a wearable wrist device to peripherally connect to the flip-flop instead of using a phone app, due to reasons discussed above.
+Our initial sketch consisted of a contact sensor at the heel of the foot to ensure that the user was currently standing on the flip-flop, a UV sensor in the center of the shoe logo, a haptic motor underneath, and a peltier under the first layer of the flip-flop, connected to a mobile app.
+We then received feedback that most people would not have their phones with them since they are at the beach, so we pivoted from a mobile app to a wearable bracelet.

 We used an FSR as the contact sensor, placed under the ball of the foot, a UV sensor that transmits analog UV indices, placed inside the logo, a haptic motor, placed underneath the logo, and a peltier, placed directly under the foot for maximal contact.
 The wristband consists of a soft potentiometer so that the user could record the level of SPF applied, a switch button used to record exactly when sunscreen was applied, and an LED that would notify the user of their sunscreen status (green if safe, red if sunscreen application was needed).

 We began by creating low fidelity prototype using foam and trying to find a way to house all electronics.
 We found it is necessary to design it such that it is detachable for ease of removing or testing electronics.
 All the dimensions of the electronics were measured and modeled them in Rhino for perfect fit.
 The diagram above shows how different parts come together.
 The final piece is a custom-designed puzzle joint so that the case is detachable.